https://signmovesreality.blogspot.com/2025/03/jesse-balks-sad.html

 "What Jesse has done is, as a matter of theological history, taken the position of 20th century Catholic theology."

-This claim is absurd on the surface of it, as no such thing has actually taken place.
+This claim is absurd on its face, as no such thing has actually happened.

 "Specifically that of Karl Rahner, who, conscious that he is moving outside the referenced Jesus in Matthew 25, conscious that he is building on 2,000 years of biblical and systematic theology, and 400 years of Enlightenment philosophy..."